Nimisha88/RockPaperScissors/README.md

 # RockPaperScissors
-A Python and Object-Oriented Program based game of Rock Paper Scissors.
-The game has two players - a human can play and a computer player.
+A python based game of Rock Paper Scissors.
+The game has two players - a human player and a computer player.
 In a single round of the game, each player secretly chooses one of three moves — rock, paper, or scissors.
 Then, players reveal their moves at the same time.
 If both players picked the same move, there is no winner.
 Otherwise, rock beats scissors; paper beats rock; and scissors beat paper.

 ## Application Preview